SebiAi/custom-nothing-glyph-tools/README.md

 > **:warning: Important**

 **At the end of the audio there MUST be a Label called *END*.** This is needed so the script knows how long the audio is.
+Also, make sure that there is enough space between your last Glyph lighting up and the *END* Label or else it might not get played - add silence at the end of the audio file if that happens and move the *END* Label accordingly.

 Example 1:
 ```